 - NITI Aayog cannot transform a deeply unequal society into a modern economy that ensures the welfare of all its citizens, irrespective of their social identity.

 - It has no role in influencing public or private investment.

-- It does not seem to have influence in policymaking with long-term consequences.
+- It does not seem to have an influence on policymaking with long-term consequences.
 For instance, demonetisation and the Goods and Services Tax.

 - If it is a think-tank, it has to maintain a respectable intellectual distance from the Govt. of the day.

-- It is not able to answer specific questions like, why 90% are working in unorganised sector? and more over as on date, more and more in-formalisation is taking place in the organised sector.
+- It is not able to answer specific questions like, why 90% are working in the unorganised sector? and moreover, as on date, more and more in-formalisation is taking place in the organised sector.